AI ETF Overview | AGIX | Artificial Intelligence ETF

 • xAI's edge lies in its exclusive access to real-time data from X and massive computational resources, including the Colossus supercomputer with over 100,000 GPUs.
 This infrastructure enables training on up-to-the-minute events and public sentiment unavailable to rivals.
 Additionally, xAI benefits from synergies across Elon Musk's ecosystem, such as data from Tesla's autonomous driving programs.

-• Grok 4: 73
+Grok 4 73

-• Gemini 2.5 Pro: 70
+Gemini 2.5 Pro 70

 Large Language Model Companies are growing exponentially

-xAI Revenue Growth
+xAI Revenue Growth ($Million)

-Anthropic Revenue Growth
+Anthropic Revenue Growth ($Million)

 AGIX is an early adopter public-private hybrid ETF with direct access to private AI companies

-• AGIX added Anthropic on March 5, 2025, and xAI on July 18, 2025.
-These holdings currently account for 4.20% and 6.58% of the portfolio as of December 31, 2025, respectively.
+• AGIX added Anthropic on February 14, 2025, and xAI on July 18, 2025 (converted to SpaceX post-merger on February 3rd, 2026).
+These holdings currently account for 2.76% and 3.56% of the portfolio as of March 31, 2026, respectively.

 • The private holdings in the ETF are valued daily, in line with the ETF's daily liquidity for investors.